openpipelines-bio/openpipeline/README.md

 ## Execution using the nextflow executable

-Executing a workflow  is a bit more involved and requires familo.
+Executing a workflow  is a bit more involved and requires familiarity with the command line interface (CLI).

 ### Setup